 You will learn about modern music from 1900 to the present day looking at not just the genres themselves, but how they reflect important events of the day and developing trends.
 You will see live performances that will enable you to have a more engaging relationship with the music, before embarking on two solo and two ensemble performances for a college audience.
 This unit never fails to inspire and motivate.

 You will undertake a community music project working with a chosen community group.
 You will ultimately research the role of a community musician, deliver workshops based on particular themes, keep a working log, attend meetings and write songs based on your workshop findings.

 Choose this course if you enjoy performing and recording and are creative in your approach.
 You need a keen interest in music and the ability to play a contemporary or classical instrument such as a guitar, drums, violin etc, or have the confidence to sing to a good standard.
 If you are experienced in music already, your skills will be put to good use especially in the units that require you to perform.

 You should choose to study music if you enjoy learning about music with an interest in live sound and practical performance.
 It is a practical course with many opportunities for playing your instrument for parts of your assessments but you will need to complete some written work.

 The course is structured by assignments and every task you are asked to do will feature within one of the assignments.
 There are usually 3 assignments per unit per year.
 Most of the assignments include recordings, performances or written tasks that are assessed by your tutor.

-This is an ideal course to lead onto a degree course in Media Technology/Production. along with other Media based courses.
+This is an ideal course to lead onto a degree in Media Technology/Production, along with other media-based courses.
 It will prepare you to work independently, using a range of techniques and approaches to gathering information and presenting it.
 We have seen a number of students gain employment within the film and television industry.